The Parliamentary Digital Service (PDS) works with the House of Commons, the House of Lords, and Parliament staff on their IT and digital needs.

 Programme planning and project management for current activities and future technology needs and developments.

 Running the UK Parliament website, social media (like Twitter, Facebook and Instagram) and the intranet.
+We have created community guidelines for our social media channels.

 Interested in working for Parliamentary Digital Service?
 Take a look at current PDS vacancies.
 If there isn’t a role for you at the moment, sign up to our email alerts to find out about any new jobs.